In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 Find a physical activity that you enjoy and can do regularly, from dance to walking to swimming.

-Exercise can help regulate gut movement or motility and also aids the body of removing excess waste through sweat.
+Exercise can help regulate gut movement or motility and also aids the body in removing excess waste through sweat.

 Research is also understanding the role that leaks in the intestinal wall may play in a wide variety of health conditions and chronic diseases.